-If you share your home with someone who is not your partner or a dependant your entitlement can be reduced through rules on non-dependant deductions.
+If you share your home with someone who is not your partner or a dependant or joint tenant your entitlement can be reduced through rules on non-dependant deductions.

 Who counts as a non-dependant

 is over 16 and a deduction is taken when the non-dependant is 18 or over, and